chandan989/P.R.I.S.M./README.md

 The local clinical workstation runs llama.cpp as its bare-metal backend to execute the MXFP4-quantized 26B model.
 Crucially, we implement RotorQuant (the state-of-the-art successor to TurboQuant) to handle the Key-Value (KV) cache.
 By replacing heavy dense transforms with sparse 3D Clifford rotors, RotorQuant delivers a 5.3x faster prefill speed and 28% faster text decoding than TurboQuant, allowing the processing of massive patient records instantly without causing the machine to run out of memory.

-#### 3. 🛡️ Mathematically Stateless API Proxy (HIPAA Compliance Layer)
+#### 3. 🛡️ Mathematically Stateless API Proxy & Secure Enclave Logging

-While Ollama wraps the llama.cpp engine, securing the Wi-Fi transit with mTLS/JWT is insufficient if PHI remains on a local disk (e.g., physical theft).
-To achieve true compliance, P.R.I.S.M. makes the clinical workstation **mathematically stateless**.
+While Ollama wraps the llama.cpp engine, securing the Wi-Fi transit with mTLS/JWT is insufficient if PHI remains persistently accessible on a local disk.
+To achieve true compliance, P.R.I.S.M. makes the core inference loop **mathematically stateless**.
 Generative inference and verification use **strict in-memory-only processing** with zero local disk caching.

-Furthermore, append-only audit logs are never held locally; they are immediately encrypted and **asynchronously streamed off-device to a centralized, immutable, SOC2-compliant logging vault**.
-The API proxy will **hard-fail** and refuse to process PHI if the remote audit connection's integrity cannot be verified.
+For mandatory audit trails, the system implements **local encrypted audit logging utilizing the workstation's Trusted Platform Module (TPM) or a local Hardware Security Module (HSM)**.
+If centralized logging to a SOC2-compliant vault is required by institutional policy, P.R.I.S.M. enforces strict **on-device Named Entity Recognition (NER) scrubbing** to completely de-identify and strip all PHI before any asynchronous transmission, maintaining the absolute integrity of its zero-data-egress architecture.

 ---